-Each representative of the Academic Staff Senate shall be elected to a two-year term of office, with terms commencing at the beginning August 1 following a regular election.
+Each representative of the Academic Staff Senate shall be elected to a two-year term of office, with terms commencing at the beginning of August following a regular election.
 (See Part II, Article V, Section 7 of these Bylaws for rules concerning special elections.)
-Four representatives will be elected in odd numbered years, one from Service Area I, one from Service Area II, and two at-large representatives.
-Five representatives will be elected in even numbered years, one from Service Area III, one from Service Area IV, one from Service Area V, and two at-large representatives.
+No more than five out of nine senators can be up for reelection in one year.
+Four representatives will be elected from two of the five service areas and two at-large representatives.
+Five representatives will be elected the opposite years, from three of the five service areas and two at-large representatives.

 Section 4: Consecutive Terms

 An academic staff member is limited to no more than two full consecutive terms on the Academic Staff Senate.
 A full term is defined as twenty-four months.

 An academic staff member holding an appointment in two or more designated service areas may only stand for election in one of those service areas or for election to an at-large seat in one of those service areas on the Academic Staff Senate.
 The Committee for Elections and Appointments, in consultation with the individual staff member, shall designate the specific service area for a staff member holding appointments in more than one service area.
 Once an individual academic staff member with a split appointment has been designated to a specific service area by the Committee for Elections and Appointments, that designation may not be changed unless the appointment of the individual is revised.